GITMCode/GITM/srcDoc/index.md

 Feel free to add to this

-- [ ] Move over the existing latex manual pages
+- [x] Move over the existing latex manual pages
-    - [ ] Verify that info is correct, relevant, and necessary
+    - [ ] Verify that info is correct, relevant, and necessary (ALB in progress)
-    - [ ] Organize that information
+    - [ ] Organize that information (ALB in progress)
+    - [ ] Fix links from latex manual pages
 - [ ] Keep filling out information!